 The mental health of nurses, midwives and students is important.
 Mental health is not only necessary to living a full life: it is vital for nurses, midwives and students to ensure a well-functioning health care system.
 There are important elements to maintaining mental health.
 Read on for tips and resources.

-If you are worried about your mental well-being and would like to chat to someone you can call our confidential support line 24/7 on 1800 667 877.
+If you are worried about your mental health or the well-being of a colleague and would like to talk to someone you can call our confidential support line 24/7 on 1800 667 877.

 Mental health statistics